t-d-k/LibreCrypt/docs/technical_details__build_notes.md

   2. Install the package
   3.  for each component, ensure that the correct path to the component is added to your Delphi environment ("Tools | Environment Options...", "Library" tab)
   2. Add the path to the modified Delphi files included in SDeanComponents to fix various bugs relating to Delphi's Windows Vista support to the top of Delphi's standard library paths.
 (This step probably won't be needed with later versions of Delphi, and shouldn't be carried out with older versions of Delphi, which will have different source)
-  * Open the DoxBox project, "DoxBox.dproj" under .\src\PC\gui\main
+  * Open the LibreCrypt project, "LibreCrypt.dproj" under .\src\PC\gui\main

   3. If you have the dxgettext software installed (see above), ensure that the compiler directive "\_DXGETTEXT" is set.
 Otherwise, make sure that this compiler directive is _not_ set.

   * Build the project.

-  * You should now find a file called "DoxBox.exe" in the directory '.\bin\PC'
+  * You should now find a file called "LibreCrypt.exe" in the directory '.\bin\PC'

   You have now successfully built the GUI frontend